JustAGhosT/codeflow-infrastructure/bicep/CERTIFICATE_RESOLVED.md

 ## More Information

 - **Detailed FAQ**: [FAQ.md](./FAQ.md) - All questions about certificates
-- **Deployment Guide**: [README-AUTOPR-ENGINE.md](./README-AUTOPR-ENGINE.md) - Complete setup guide
+- **Deployment Guide**: [README-codeflow-ENGINE.md](./README-codeflow-ENGINE.md) - Complete setup guide
 - **Technical Details**: [CERTIFICATE_FIX.md](./CERTIFICATE_FIX.md) - Deep dive into the fix

 ---

 **Summary**: The certificate is automatically sorted (managed) by Azure.
 No link needed!
-Just update your code, configure DNS, and deploy. ✨
+Just update your code, configure DNS, and deploy. âœ¨